DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You do not need to pay an agent or any other third party to complete your application.
 Any agency or person contacting you offering to apply for the IRP on your behalf is likely to be fraudulent.
 [Avoid and report internet scams and phishing](https://www.gov.uk/report-suspicious-emails-websites-phishing).

-### Using the international relocation payment to support your visa application
+### Using the international relocation payment (IRP) to support your visa application

-You will not be able to use eligibility for the international relocation payment in your visa application as proof that you have enough money to support yourself.
+You will not be able to use eligibility for the IRP in your visa application as proof that you have enough money to support yourself.

 ### Payment